-Helen McGhie is a photographic artist, her practice investigates interiority and the photographic gaze through the still and moving image; it considers how identity might be represented in ‘haunted spaces’, where the past that disrupts the present.
-Images of the female protagonist, darkness, dust, abandoned rooms and remote places establish fictitious documentaries.
-McGhie graduated from the Royal College of Art in 2014 and is currently working on a practice-led PhD at the University of Sunderland, in partnership with Kielder Observatory (Northumberland.)
-Her PhD, ‘Stargazing at the ‘Invisible’: Photography and the Power of Obscured Light – Collaborations between the commercial sector (Kielder Observatory) and photographic practice’ is using methods of darkness in storytelling and approaches to the visual or non-visual image to engage ‘stargazing’ audiences with unconventional imaginative experiences.
+Helen McGhie is a photographic artist using the still and moving image.
+She investigates interiority and the photographic gaze through images of the female protagonist, darkness, dust, abandoned rooms and remote places.
+McGhie graduated from the Royal College of Art in 2014 and is currently working on a practice-led PhD at the University of Sunderland, in partnership with Kielder Observatory, Northumberland.
+Her project ‘Stargazing at the ‘Invisible’: Photography and the Power of Obscured Light’ is exploring approaches to the ‘visual’ or ‘non-visual’ image in order to create a female experience of cosmic darkness.

 Selected awards: Winner, Format Festival: International Portfolio Reviewers’ Choice Award (2018), Nominated, Magnum Graduate Award (2015, 2017).
 Selected exhibitions: ‘Field/s ONE’, Sluice_ Gallery (London, 2018), ‘<The Scrap>’, Culture Station Seoul 284 (Seoul, 2018), ‘Hello Future!
 Talent’s Archive’, Onassis Cultural Centre (Athens, 2015).
 Selected publications: ‘Madam and Eve: Women Portraying Women’, Laurence King Publishing (2018), Science and Fiction, Black Dog Publishing (2014).